Arunachalam (film): Plot

-In Alanganallur, Arunachalam, a respected young headman, resides with his parents, Ammayappan and Janaki, three younger siblings, Saravanan, Sakthivel, and sister Arundhati, while their grandmother, Vedhavalli is a stern matriarch, who takes pride in their ancestral lineage.
+In Alanganallur, Arunachalam, a respected young village headman, resides with his parents, Ammayappan and Janaki, three younger siblings, Saravanan, Sakthivel, and sister Arundhati.
+Their grandmother, Vedhavalli, is a stern matriarch, who takes pride in their ancestral lineage.
 As Arundhati's wedding approaches, Ammayappan's estranged sister, Umayal, returns with her family.
 Vedhavalli had disowned Umayal for marrying Aathikesavan against her wishes.
 Umayal's teenage daughter, Vedhavalli, named after her grandmother, is impressed by Arunachalam's reputation among the villagers.
 Umayal and Aathikesavan contemplate reunifying with their family by arranging Vedhavalli's marriage to one of her cousins.
-At Arundhati's wedding, Chokkalingam attempts to halt the ceremony, forcing Arundhati to marry his son Ponnambalam, citing a document signed by Ammayappan, but Arunachalam confronts them ensuring Arundhati's wedding proceeds as planned.
+At Arundhati's wedding, Chokkalingam attempts to halt the ceremony, forcing Arundhati to marry his son Ponnambalam, citing a document signed by Ammayappan, but Arunachalam confronts them, ensuring Arundhati's wedding proceeds as planned.

 Following a few encounters, Vedhavalli falls in love with Arunachalam.
 However, Vedhavalli (the grandmother) refuses to allow Arunachalam to marry her granddaughter.
-At the panchayat, Sakthivel is accused of deceiving a poor girl.
-Sakthivel denies the allegations and refuses to marry her citing the girl's impoverished background.
+At the panchayat, Sakthivel is accused of deceiving a poor girl and being intimate with her.
+Sakthivel denies the allegations and refuses to marry her, citing the girl's impoverished background.
 Arunachalam, who has witnessed Sakthivel's closeness to the girl, proposes to relinquish his share of the family property to the girl, to make Sakthivel accept her.
 But, Arunachalam's grandmother intervenes, revealing a long-hidden secret: Arunachalam is an orphan, adopted by Ammayappan and Janaki, who were childless.
 It is revealed that Meenakshiyammal, Arunachalam's biological mother, handed over her newborn son to Ammayappan on her deathbed.
 Upon learning the truth, Arunachalam leaves the village and travels to Madras.

 In Madras, Arunachalam meets Beeda Kathavarayan, who offers him a job and soon befriends Nandhini, the daughter of an honest businessman Rangachari.
-Rangachari and four other businessmen manage the vast properties of the late billionaire Vedhachalam, worth Rs.
-3030 crores.
-Unbeknownst to Arunachalam, Vedhachalam is his biological father.
-Arunachalam stumbles upon a meeting where the Rs.
-3030 crore properties will be transferred to the fraudulent businessmen Vishwanath, Kaliyaperumal, Prathap, and Kurian.
+Rangachari and four other businessmen manage the vast properties of the late billionaire Vedhachalam, worth ₹3030 crore.
+Unknown to Arunachalam, Vedhachalam is his biological father.
+Arunachalam stumbles upon a meeting where the ₹3030 crore properties will be transferred to the fraudulent businessmen Vishwanath, Kaliyaperumal, Prathap, and Kurian.
 Rangachari recognizes Arunachalam as Vedhachalam's son, the rightful heir to the properties.
-Through a video left by his deceased father, Arunachalam learns that to inherit the Rs.
-3000 crores, he must adhere to the condition of spending Rs.
-30 crores within 30 days, along with certain conditions like, not providing donations; not holding ownership over assets at the end of 30 days; utmost secrecy, with receipts required for all expenses.
-If Arunachalam fails to meet these conditions, the properties will be transferred to the trust.
-Initially, Arunachalam declines, suggesting the properties be used for the people's benefit, as per his father's wishes.
+Through a video left by his deceased father, Arunachalam learns that to inherit the ₹3000 crores, he must adhere to the condition of spending ₹30 crore within 30 days, along with certain conditions like, not providing donations; not holding ownership over assets at the end of 30 days; utmost secrecy, with receipts required for all expenses.
+If Arunachalam fails to meet these conditions, the properties will be transferred to the businessmen.
+Arunachalam declines, suggesting the properties be used for the people's benefit, as per his father's wishes.